Curing Salmon Eggs For River Fishing

 If you want to fish our rivers, you need to get your egg curing program dialed in!
 Cured salmon eggs are effective baits used to catch Salmon, Steelhead and Trout.

-You might be heaving a fist sized ball of eggs for Chinook Salmon in the tidewater, stalking Trout in the high mountains with a single egg on an ultralight rod, or chucking a dried cluster of boraxed roe to a resting Steelhead.
+You might be heaving a fist sized ball of eggs for Chinook Salmon in the tidewater, stalking Trout in the high mountains with a single egg on an ultralight rod, or using one of many Winter Steelhead fishing techniques that are perfect for cured roe.
 There is no doubt in my mind that home cured salmon eggs are a great bait here in Pacific Northwest rivers.

 There has always been a little mystery as of how to cure the best salmon eggs, but here you will learn the fundamental steps in the curing process.